distillpub/post--multimodal/src/paper.md

 Person Neurons
 </h3>

-<div class="sensitivity-warn">This section will discuss neurons representing present and historical figures, including divisive political figures and people who committed crimes against humanity.
-Our discussion is intended to be descriptive and frank about what the model learned from the internet data it was trained on, and is not endorsement of the figures discussed.
+<div class="sensitivity-warn">This section will discuss neurons representing present and historical figures.
+Our discussion is intended to be descriptive and frank about what the model learned from the internet data it was trained on, and is not endorsement of associations it makes or of the figures discussed, who include political figures and people who committed crimes against humanity.
 This content may be disturbing to some readers.</div>

 To caption images on the Internet, humans rely on cultural knowledge.
 If you try captioning the popular images of a foreign place, you’ll quickly find your object and scene recognition skills aren't enough.
 You can't caption photos at a stadium without recognizing the sport, and you may even need to know specific players to get the caption right.
 Pictures of politicians and celebrities speaking are even more difficult to caption if you don’t know who’s talking and what they talk about, and these are some of the most popular pictures on the Internet.
 Some public figures elicit strong reactions, which may influence online discussion and captions regardless of other content.